-A waiting list is maintained by the School and parents need to apply, in order to be included.
-The waiting list will be maintained until 31 December.
+Waiting lists are maintained by the school, and parents need to apply, in order to be included.
+These waiting lists will be maintained until the Autumn term.
 At that stage parents will need to reapply at the start of the following term if they wish to be included.